-February 28, 1875 – Thomas Gaines became a member of the church on profession of faith.
+February 28, 1875 – Thomas Gaines became a member of the church by profession of faith.

 1918 – Membership was 62.
-A gold str was placed on the service flag in remembrance of a member who was killed in World War I.
+A gold star was placed on the service flag in remembrance of a member who was killed in World War I.

 1952 – Children of the church raised $50 to send a goat to Korea in cooperation with Heifers for Relief Project.
 They also collected gifts for the boys and girls in the County Juvenile Hall.

 1957 – Rose Window installed in the Sanctuary.